withstudiocms/web-vitals/packages/web-vitals/README.md

 4. Your data will now be stored within your db!

-Learn more about [Astro DB](https://docs.astro.build/en/guides/astro-db/) and [deploying with Astro Studio](https://docs.astro.build/en/guides/astro-db/#astro-studio) in the Astro docs.
+Learn more about [Astro DB](https://docs.astro.build/en/guides/astro-db/) in the Astro docs.

 ## Migrating from `@astrojs/web-vitals`